Blood pressure is the force of blood on the blood vessel walls. High blood pressure is one that is higher than normal. It is measured as 2 numbers:

 - Feel dizzy

 - Feel tired

-- Eating a healthy diet .
-Keep the diet high in fruits and vegetables , and whole grains.
-You may also need to limit how much salt is in your child’s diet.
+- A healthy diet that is high in fruits and vegetables, and whole grains.
+Salt may also need to be tracked or lowered.

 - Angiotensin converting enzyme inhibitors (ACE inhibitors)

 - Beta blockers